• Home

 We begin with Lori’s interview with Dr. Douglas Kunz, discussing the problem of obesity being overweight in dogs and cats.
 It’s very common.
 Kunz is Medical Director, VCA Desert Animal Hospital in Palm Springs, California.
 Then, Lori reminds us how important it is that all animals in the family are microchipped, and how a chip […]

-Filed Under: 2018 Show Archive, Animal rights, Animals Rights, Cats, Dogs, Elephants, General Information, History Tagged With: Animal Cruelty, Animal rights, cats, Diet, Elephants, Dogs
+Filed Under: Animal rights, 2018 Show Archive, Animals Rights, Cats, Dogs, Elephants, General Information, History Tagged With: Animal Cruelty, Animal rights, cats, Dogs, Diet, Elephants

 Animals Today February 10, 2018: Canine influenza.
 Plastic straws and the oceans.
 Swim with dolphin programs losing popularity.
 Rabbit welfare and pet rabbits.